HR Data Insights Dashboard

 And categorized by year

-Next, we looked at the departments and positions to identify which department has the most employees and the breakdown of employees by position.
-In summary, we found that the Production department has the highest number of employees, followed by IT/IS.
+Next, I looked at the departments and positions to identify which department has the most employees and the breakdown of employees by position.
+In summary, I found that the Production department has the highest number of employees, followed by IT/IS.

-The gender Distribution for all employees are summarized below:
+The gender Distribution for all employees is summarized below:

 All Employees: